sap-tutorials/Tutorials/tutorials/cloudsdk-cap-pipeline-model/cloudsdk-cap-pipeline-model.md

 Configure the *Production Deployment* stage of your CI/CD pipeline.

-1. In your SAP Cloud Platform trial account, click on your subaccount tile.
+1. In your SAP Cloud Platform trial account, choose your subaccount tile.

     You now get an overview of the information related to your subaccount: